HS-HarryZhou/sensor-firmware-http/README.md

 Drag an drop the project `bin` file to your connected boards `DAPLINK` mounted device.

+Connect a terminal program to the serial interface of the development board to see log messages.
+You can download [Coolterm](http://freeware.the-meiers.org/) or choose whatever you like or already have.

 # Libraries

 The follwoing libraries is added to provide HTTP and JSON parsing capabilities: